kevin4Kin/kin-web-dev-docs/docs/intro-to-friendbot.md

 Every account on the Kin Blockchain has an associated keypair, including a private key used to sign documents and a public address used to uniquely identify the account on the blockchain.

-The online [Kin laboratory](https://laboratory.kininfrastructure.com/#account-creator?network=test) includes a tool that generates valid keypairs for the Kin Blockchain test environment.
+The online [Kin laboratory](https://laboratory.kininfrastructure.com/#account-creator?network=test) includes a tool that generates valid keypairs for the Kin Blockchain.

 Go to [the laboratory](https://laboratory.kininfrastructure.com/#account-creator?network=test) and click `Generate keypair`.
 Copy the public key.